MicroEJ/docs/ApplicationDeveloperGuide/nls.rst

 Bidi
 """"

-This converter features details about the bidirectional reordering of text, which is necessary to correctly display Arabic or Hebrew text.
+This converter features details about the bidirectional reordering of text, which is necessary to correctly render Arabic or Hebrew text.
 These languages are unique in that they are mixed-directional, meaning they order numbers from left to right while ordering most other text from right to left.

 * Example:  xxx_todo